-140 The available data include strain gauge measurements and SCADA records, comprising wind speed, wind direction, power output, and rotor speed.
-The mean and standard deviation of wind are derived based on an anemometer mounted on a meteorological mast located in close proximity to the case study wind turbine. (black dot in Fig. 2).
-The meteorological mast is placed on a pole on top of the tower at the height of 65 m (for more information see Bergström, H. (2009)).
-In addition, the strain gauge is installed at 1.5 m away from the blade root.
-All data are measured in time intervals of 10 minutes during years 2008 to 145 2012.
-The strain gauge measurements are transformed into 10-minute DELs using the Palmgren-Miner approach, considering a Wöhler exponent equal to ten for the composite structure of the blade.
-The measurement campaign has been running over 5 years but not continuously.
-The data spans approximately two years in total duration.
-However, it is distributed across three months in 2008 and all months of 2009, 2010, 2011, and 2012.
-As a result, some measurements include events with a return period of five years.
-Although the non-operational conditions should also be considered for fatigue assessments, in the current 150 study, we only focus on normal operating conditions in the simulations (DLC 1.2 in the IEC standard).
+The available data include strain gauge measurements and SCADA records, comprising wind speed, wind direction, power output, and rotor speed.
+The mean and standard deviation of wind are derived based on an anemometer mounted on a meteorological mast located in close proximity to the case study wind turbine (black dot in Fig. 2).
+The meteorological mast is placed on a pole on top of the tower at a height of 65 m (for more information, see Bergström, 2009).
+In addition, the strain gauge is installed 1.5 m away from the blade root.
+All data are measured in time intervals of 10 min during the years 2008 to 2012.
+The strain gauge measurements are transformed into 10 min DELs using the Palmgren-Miner approach, considering a Wöhler exponent equal to 10 for the composite structure of the blade.
+The measurement campaign has been running for over 5 years but not continuously.
+The data span approximately 2 years in total duration.
+However, the data are distributed across 3 months in 2008 and all months of 2009, 2010, 2011, and 2012.
+As a result, the measurements may include events with a return period of 5 years.
+Although the non-operational conditions should also be considered for fatigue assessments, in the current study, we only focus on normal operating conditions in the simulations (DLC 1.2 in the IEC standard).
 We use the provided DEL data to estimate the site-specific fatigue loads for the comparison study after filtration.
 We use the power curve of the turbine and utilize the data from SCADA, including mean wind speed, mean rotor speed, and the mean power production for the same points of time to filter the corresponding DEL data.
-Thus, the wrong measurements and the ones that do not represent the operational conditions are omitted (Fig. C1 in Appendix shows the power curve after such filtration).
-A total of 88031 data 155 points remain after the filtration.
+Thus, the wrong measurements and the ones that do not represent the operational conditions are omitted (Fig. A3 in the Appendix shows the power curve after such filtration).
+A total of 88 031 data points remain after the filtration.

 Table 1 shows the normalized number of data available in different wind direction bins around the C08 wind turbine (see the bins in Table 2) after filtration.
-In addition, Table 1 shows the probability of occurrence of each bin based on the wind rose of the site Vitulli et al. (2019).
+In addition, Table 1 shows the probability of occurrence of each bin based on the wind rose of the site (Vitulli et al., 2019).